darrenchang/raspberryPiGpio/alternatingLED/README.md

 # Alternating LED
+Control two LEDs using only one GPIO pin.
 - When one LED is turned on, the other will be off.
 - Both LEDs can be on at the same time using multiplex.